Karten Associates

 Articles on feedback gathering from Perceptions & Realities newsletter

-My guide, 40 Frequent Feedback-Gathering Flaws and How to Fix Them
+My ebook, 40 Frequent Feedback-Gathering Flaws and How to Fix Them

 Do you panic at the thought of giving a presentation?
 Are you comfortable presenting, but eager to strengthen your delivery?
 Would you like to become more confident in facing an audience?
 The ability to communicate articulately, whether to an audience of 5 or 5000, can significantly enhance your credibility and professional status.
 Delivering a presentation at work or at professional events is an opportunity to share your insights, convey important information, and gain a reputation as an expert in your topic.